-The Applicant, The Graham Companies, Inc., is requesting a change to the Future Land Use Map, from Industrial-Office designation to the Medium High Residential, to allow for the development of a senior living community.
+The Applicant, The Graham Companies, Inc., is requesting a change to the existing zoning map, from IU-C designation to the RM-36 designation, to allow for the development of a senior living community.
 The project is part of a larger development plan pursued in partnership with Miami Jewish Health Systems, which seeks to include an assisted living facility and skilled nursing care component.
-The applicant proposes to construct and donate to the town a senior-oriented community center.
-The FLUM amendment itself encompasses approximately 9.5+/- acres of the 19.5+/- acre site.
+In addition, the applicant proposes to construct and donate to the Town a senior-oriented community center.
+The rezoning itself encompasses approximately 9.
+5+/- acres of the 19.5+/- acre site.

-The proposed development is reflective of the newest approach in senior care living, commonly known as "aging in community", a concept that is becoming widely accepted as the desired approach in the care of maturing populations.
+The proposed development is reflective of the newest approach in senior care living, commonly known as "aging in place", a concept that is becoming widely accepted as the desired approach in the care of maturing populations.
 This approach allows seniors to remain in the communities where they and their families reside, maintaining social and community linkages, even after they are no longer able to care for themselves.
 Additionally, by grouping together the residential component with the skilled nursing facility and the community center, the senior residents can enjoy a substantial quality of life with minimal reliance on the automobile for their daily activities.

-Future development of the site is to include a 220 apartment residential units, most of the which are offered as one-bedrooms, as well as an 8,000 square foot private recreation building; the siteplan will be considered together with this item at second reading, and shall be submitted under separate cover.
+Future development of the site is to include a 220 apartment residential units, most of the which are offered as one-bedrooms, as well as an 8,000 square foot private recreation building; the site-plan will be considered together with this item at second reading, and shall be submitted under separate cover.
 The applicant is offering a self-imposed Declaration of Restrictions limiting the parcel to senior housing for adults 62 years of age or older1, the term of which shall expire in 30 years without automatic renewal.